Chemical castration: Australia

+Use of cyproterone acetate to "reduce abnormal sex drive" is documented by the Australian Commission on Safety and Quality in Health Care.

 In 2010, a 58-year-old repeat child sex offender who had been subject to chemical castration was accused of inappropriately touching and kissing a seven-year-old young girl.
 He was found not guilty by a jury, which was not informed of the context of his previous offenses.

 New Zealand

 In New Zealand, the antilibidinal drug cyproterone acetate is sold under the name Androcur.
 In November 2000 convicted child sex offender Robert Jason Dittmer attacked a victim while on the drug.
 In 2009 a study into the effectiveness of the drug by Dr David Wales for the Corrections Department found that no research had been conducted in New Zealand into the effectiveness and such trials were "ethically and practically very difficult to carry out."

-Treatment of cancer

-A major medical use of chemical castration is in the treatment of hormone-dependent cancers, such as some prostate cancer, where it has largely replaced the practice of surgical castration.
-In 2020, a man in Canada who was receiving antiandrogen drug treatment for colon cancer murdered his doctor over the belief that they were chemically castrating him due to his race.

-Chemical castration involves the administration of antiandrogen drugs, such as cyproterone acetate, flutamide, or gonadotropin-releasing hormone agonists.